 • walkers, wheelchairs, and scooters

-While almost all treatments approved for HIV are covered by Medicare, there are some alternative and long-term treatment options that might not be covered.
+While almost all treatments approved for HIV are covered by Medicare, some alternative and long-term treatment options may not be covered.
 These include:

-• Stem cell therapy.
-Stem cell therapy is only covered by Medicare when it is used as an FDA-approved treatment.
-Since stem cell therapy is not currently approved for the treatment of HIV, it will not be covered by Medicare for this use.
+• Stem cell therapy: Medicare covers stem cell therapy only when used as a Food and Drug Administration (FDA) approved treatment.
+Since it’s not currently approved for the treatment of HIV, it will not be covered for this use.

-• Alternative therapy.
-Some people living with HIV choose to use alternative therapy in addition to traditional treatments like antiretrovirals.
-Unfortunately, Medicare does not currently cover any alternative therapies except for acupuncture (when it is specifically used for lower back pain).
+• Alternative therapy: Some people living with HIV choose to use alternative therapy in addition to traditional treatments like antiretrovirals.
+Medicare does not currently cover any alternative therapies except for acupuncture (when it is specifically used for lower back pain).

-• Long-term care.
-As mentioned earlier, short-term skilled nursing facility care is covered under Part A. However, Medicare does not cover long-term nursing home care or custodial care.
-Custodial care includes help with everyday activities like eating, bathing, and dressing.
-People living with HIV who require long-term, custodial care will be responsible for 100% of these costs.
+• Long-term care: Medicare does not cover long-term nursing home care or custodial care, which includes help with everyday activities like eating, bathing, and dressing.
+People living with HIV who require long-term custodial care are responsible for 100% of these costs.

 Part A costs

 The Part A premium is generally $0 per month for most beneficiaries.
-However, it can cost up to $458 per month depending on the beneficiary’s work history.
+However, depending on the beneficiary’s work history, it can cost up to $505 per month.

-In 2020, the Part A deductible is $1,408 per benefit period.
+In 2024, the Part A deductible is $1,632 per benefit period.
 This amount must be paid before Medicare will pay its share for Part A services.
-The Part A coinsurance for inpatient stays is $0 per day for the first 60 days, $352 per day for days 61 to 90, and $704 for each lifetime reserve day used beyond 90 days.

 Part B costs